edbkei/MO416AI/README.md

 8- Check tkint in game.py, moviment shall be very understood in python3.
 OK.
 Done

 9- 2 minutes videos of project shall be prepared.
-ONGOING
+OK

 10- Jupyter notebook shall be prepared (MO416AI/Prototype3/pacman.ipynb).
-ONGOING. mo416pacman.ipynb started.
+OK

 11- Test new layout output.txt.
 OK.
 New layout layoutMO416b.lay is the valid one.